 One thing I’d been mulling over enormously was what to call it.
 It’s working name – and the one I initially inserted in my business plan – was Tom’s Tours.
 I was never going to call it this but it seemed the most apt thing to refer to it in the short term.

 Until recently I’d always wanted to call it Shire Tours.
 This is based on a colloquialism used by many locals in the area who refer to the area we live in as “The Shire”.

-But the more I thought about it the more I thought this was limited to a very specific audience and an audience that wouldn’t necessarily be interested in going on tours of the Cotwolds.
+But the more I thought about it the more I thought this was limited to a very specific audience and an audience that wouldn’t necessarily be interested in going on tours of the Cotswolds.

 Most people not from the area would probably associate The Shire with Lord of the Rings after-all.

 So last week I finally decided to have a brainstorm.
 I pestered Lisa for a few ideas and then wrote a list of what I thought were the best.
-Once I’d done this I created a survey on Google Forms and let my own personal Facebook Friends & Twitter followers free on it.
+Once I’d done this I created a survey on Google Forms and let my personal Facebook friends & Twitter followers free on it.